kwabena55/Pandas/README.md

 # Pandas
 Analyze data with Pandas Library.
-Covers important modules needed for Data manipulation
+Covers important modules needed for Data manipulation and Exploration